TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/plugin-hub.md

 ---
-title: Tyk Plugins Marketplace
+title: Tyk Plugins Hub
 description: "Contains links to repositories with example plugins"
-tags: ["custom", "plugin", "plugins marketplace", "marketplace", "go", "goplugins",  "go plugin", "tyk go plugin", "golang plugin", "Python", "Javascript", "JVMS"]
+tags: ["custom", "plugin", "plugins hub", "marketplace", "go", "goplugins",  "go plugin", "tyk go plugin", "golang plugin", "Python", "Javascript", "JVMS"]
 ---

 <!-- Want to try and get a design layout setup for this that uses stylesheets from home page to offer similar layout -->

 ## Introduction

-Welcome to the Tyk Plugins Marketplace, dedicated to providing you with a curated list of resources that showcase how to develop Tyk Plugins.
+Welcome to the Tyk Plugins Hub, dedicated to providing you with a curated list of resources that showcase how to develop Tyk Plugins.

 [Tyk Plugins]({{< ref "plugins" >}}) are a powerful tool that allows you to develop custom middleware that can intercept requests at different stages of the request lifecycle, modifying/transforming headers and body content.